mendix/docs/content/en/docs/appstore/modules/oidc.md

 You can set up custom user provisioning by setting constants when you deploy your app.
 This has the following limitations compared to setting up provisioning using a microflow or changing the settings at runtime:

-* You will need to restart your app to apply changes to the constants
+* You need to restart your app to apply changes to the constants
 * You cannot set custom mapping of IdP claims to attributes of your custom user entity

 You can set up custom user provisioning by setting the following constants.
 You can set default values when you build your app, but can override these in the app's environment.